rmx152/vce/enl/1 2/metalanguage glossary.md

 Purpose : Intent

+**Places of articulation**
+Bilabial : using both lips
+Labio-dental : using the lower lip and upper teeth Dental :
+Alveolar :
+Alveopalatal :
+Palatal :
+Velar :
+Glottal :

 |                                                                          |             |                        |
 | ------------------------------------------------------------------------ | ----------- | ---------------------- |
 |                                                                          | Explanation | Example (where useful) |